FBA prep vs full 3PL: when to switch.

 Hazmat-certified prep is easier to find at full 3PLs than at prep-only centers.
 The compliance overhead (DOT 49 CFR 172.704 training, segregated storage) is too much for a small prep shop to absorb.
 Premium-tier 3PLs amortize it across their book.

-These are companies whose primary business is 3PL fulfillment and who handle FBA prep as part of that scope.
+Enterprise-scale platforms whose primary business is 3PL fulfillment with FBA prep in scope.
+Unlike the verified listings above, these have NOT been through our typed standard.
 Names link out to their own sites; contract directly.
 We've ordered them by neutral criteria (years operating, footprint, Amazon-FBA-prep specificity); evaluate against the 5 criteria above to pick.

 Tech-forward 3PL with direct Amazon Seller Central API integration.
 Dedicated FBA prep program alongside DTC fulfillment.